Welcome to St. Philip Lutheran Church

 Rooted in Christ’s love, St Philip Lutheran Church envisions a vibrant community where all people believe deeply, connect authentically, reach outwardly, and serve faithfully.
 We seek to nurture spiritual growth, strengthen relationships within our community and extend Christ’s love beyond our walls.

-St. Philip is a Lutheran church.
-Lutherans are Christians who split off of the Catholic Church at the start of the reformation in 1517 when Martin Luther (not Martin Luther King Jr.) began questioning the practices of the Roman Catholic Church.
-Luther discovered the concept of God’s grace: God’s love and forgiveness given to people freely through their faith in Jesus; compared to having to earn or work for God’s love or forgiveness.
+Martin Luther was a Catholic monk who discovered the concept of God’s grace: God’s love and forgiveness given to people freely through their faith in Jesus; compared to having to earn or work for God’s love or forgiveness.

 Worship at St. Philip takes place on Sunday mornings at 9:00am.
 We also livestream the service on Zoom and YouTube.